ni/python-styleguide/README.md

 ### Fix

-To `fix` issues `ni-python-styleguide` can generically fix, run with `fix` subcommand.
-This will run black and sort imports.
+`ni-python-styleguide` has a subcommand `fix` which will run [black](https://pypi.org/project/black/) and [isort](https://pycqa.github.io/isort/).

-Alternatively, you can run `fix` with the `--aggressive` option and it is the same as fix except it  is run multiple times...\<something about running multiple times and throwing in exclusions\>.
+Additionally, you can run `fix` with the `--aggressive` option and it will add exclusions (# noqa) for the linting errors it cannot fix, in addition to running black and isort.

 #### When using `setup.py`